 - Installing independent bulbs in the taillight fixtures of the tow vehicle to mimic a trailer connection

 - Using auxiliary lights like tow-truck drivers use

 In all three cases, it’s best to have a professional do the installation.

-You’ll want to have Specialty RV Insurance on your motorhome because standard Auto Insurance will not cover you properly in the case of an accident.
+You’ll want to have Specialty RV Insurance for your RV because standard Auto Insurance will not cover you properly in the case of an accident.
 RV Insurance doesn’t have to be expensive either.
-Speak with an Insurance Specialist about bundling your RV and Auto Insurance on your towable for a discount: (866) 501-7335
+Speak with an Insurance Specialist about getting the right RV Insurance coverage for you at (866) 501-7335.